alfredjmduncan/ReverseDiffDSGE.jl/README.md

 # ReverseDiffDSGE

+This package provides a reverse mode derivative for linearised rational expectations (DSGE) models.
-This package provides proof-of-concept code for estimating linear rational expectations models using derivative based samplers (e.g. NUTS, and Hamiltonian Monte Carlo).
+This reverse mode derivative can be used to enable the estimation of linearised rational expectations models using derivative based samplers (e.g. NUTS, and Hamiltonian Monte Carlo).
 The package uses reverse mode differentiation to efficiently calculate gradients of the likelihood function with respect to the underlying model